 Where you'll find the bulk of the information you're looking for is on the BestMark FAQ, using the link on the right side of the mystery shopper main page.
 There you'll find a very detailed list of the kinds of specifics you'll need to include as you evaluate restaurants, hotels, gas stations and more.
 Pay close attention: one of the most common complaints about BestMark - and many other mystery shopping providers - is that they expect perfection in the evaluations submitted by their secret shoppers.
 The FAQ also spells out the compensation process at BestMark, one of the few companies in our review that does not use PayPal or another electronic form of payment delivery but rather uses traditional paper checks that are sent 3-4 weeks after a shop is complete.

-For that reason, we were surprised to see that BestMark allows shoppers to join their team either by entering an email address or by connecting using Facebook.
-Whichever route you choose, be aware that you'll have to verify your information (e.g. clicking on a verification link sent to your email), so you won't be able to enter fake details just to get a look at their application process or shopper portal.
+BestMark allows shoppers to join their team either by entering an email address or by connecting using Facebook.
+Whichever route you choose, be aware that you'll have to verify your information (by clicking on a verification link sent to your email), so you won't be able to enter fake details just to get a look at their application process or shopper portal.

-So, what do experienced mystery shoppers have to say about working as a contractor for BestMark?
+So, what do experienced mystery shoppers have to say about working as a mystery shopper for BestMark?
 Overall, comments are positive and include praise such as "fast pay", "clear requirements", and "great way to get oil changes and tire rotations for free".
-Many contractors said that yes, car dealerships are one of the most frequent types of shops available.
-On the downside, we saw several people with the same comment that there weren't always many jobs to choose from in one's local area, making it more likely that they had to travel farther than their preferred location if they wanted to do any mystery shops.
+Many contractors said that car dealerships are one of the most frequent types of shops available.
+On the downside, we saw several people comment that there weren't always many jobs to choose from in one's local area, making it more likely that they had to travel farther than their preferred location if they wanted to do any mystery shops.